wazuh/wazuh-ruleset/README.md

 This ruleset currently has more than 3000 rules, and it applies to a huge list of additional technologies such:

 - Syslog
-- Docker
+- SonicWall
-- Cisco
+- Cisco Systems
-- Sendmail
 - Postfix
-- Spamd
-- Imapd
 - Mailscanner
 - Microsoft Exchange
 - Courier